FAQ´s

 Please allow up to 15 days after you submit your application video or attend an in-person audition to receive your results via email.

-Is pointe work required for auditions?
+Is pointe work required in my audition video?

 If I am accepted, am I required to I attend the full program?